shinyay/spring-cloud-app-hello-world/README.md

   - Check for call function

 - `confirmVerified(car)`
-  - Confirm all verify method for verification
+  - Confirm all verify function for verification

 ## Demo